xpack/web-doxygen/website/docs/api/classes/dotfilepatcher.md

 <div class="doxyMemberDoc">

-<p>Declaration at line 29 of file <a href="/web-doxygen/docs/api/files/src/dotfilepatcher-h">dotfilepatcher.h</a>, definition at line 262 of file <a href="/web-doxygen/docs/api/files/src/dotfilepatcher-cpp">dotfilepatcher.cpp</a>.</p>
+Declaration at line 29 of file <a href="/web-doxygen/docs/api/files/src/dotfilepatcher-h">dotfilepatcher.h</a>, definition at line 262 of file <a href="/web-doxygen/docs/api/files/src/dotfilepatcher-cpp">dotfilepatcher.cpp</a>.

 <div class="doxyProgramListing">